 Ice Your Foot

 Applying cold to the area is an excellent way to address inflammation in the plantar fascia.
-You can help reduce your pain symptoms and the inflammation by applying ice in the form of an ice pack, ice bath, or ice massage 3 to 4 times each day or after activity.
+You can help reduce your pain symptoms and the inflammation by special exercises and applying ice in the form of an ice pack, ice bath, or ice massage 3 to 4 times each day or after activity.

 Take Pain Relievers